 My lenses.
 I only shoot with prime lenses.
 A huge benefit of shooting with primes, is you don't have to worry about any lens distortion or chromatic aberration, which is more noticeable in zoom lenses.
 I also love the fact that I can constantly 'zoom in' with my feet.
 It pushes my creativity and I'm constantly on the hunt of creating, rather than just capturing.
 I also name my lenses; only because I want to, and because they're so freakin' cute that deserve to be named!
 I carry 3 of the primes with me, to all my sessions and commercial work.
 My main primes are: 35mm, 50mm, and 85mm; all at 1.8.
-I'm currently using 1.8 because I find that they focus a bit faster on my crop-sensor camera.
+I'm currently using 1.8 because I find that they are reliable and pretty good at focusing.

 Nikon 85mm.
 This is Bruno.
 My favorite, favorite lens.
 I love the sharpness, clarity, and the incredible, soft bokeh that I can get with this lens.
 I use this lens at the second half of my sessions, and I use it for close-ups, and details.
 It's an eternal love affair with Bruno!

 Nikon 50mm.
 This is Mark.
 My all around, go-to, lens.
 It's all kinds of lovely!
 It's convenient, and perfect for almost every occasion.
 I just love the creaminess of this lens.
 I use this one at the beginning of my sessions, specially when I have my subjects interacting with each other.
 It's like magic in my hands!